Nexmo/nexmo-developer/_documentation/en/account/guides/dashboard-management.md

    Vonage sends a PIN to your phone as a text message or automated phone call.
 The timeout for each verification attempt is 5 minutes.
    **Note**: you can associate a phone number with one account only.
 If your phone number is already associated with a Vonage account you should [remove that phone number](#manage-your-profile) from the existing account.
 3. In **Phone number verification**, enter the PIN sent to you by Vonage and click **Verify**.
   You are logged into Dashboard and shown how to start developing with Vonage.
-This page is displayed each time you login until you have made your first successful call with Vonaage APIs.
+This page is displayed each time you login until you have made your first successful call with Vonage APIs.

 When you create your Vonage account you are given €2 free test credit and your account is set in DEMO mode.
 You can use our products to send messages to up to 10 destination numbers, a message stating that the account is in demo mode is added to all the SMS you send.
 To move out of the demo mode [add credit to your account](/numbers/guides/payments#add-a-payment-method).